 they will learn.
 It also provides information on WHEN

 the event will be held.
-The Foundation's Communications Officers can assist you in preparing effective advisories.
+The Foundation's Public Relations Associates can assist you in preparing effective advisories.
 Tips:

 - Never more than one page;

 - Use your letterhead and your logo to clearly identify your organization;

 - At the top of the page, write: "Media Advisory" with the date and indicate if a French version is available